Photonic Integrated Quantum Cryptography System

 ThinkQuantum S.R.L

-An innovative start-up and spin-off from the University of Padua, specializing in quantum cryptography systems for terrestrial and space applications.
-The company develops both QRNG and QKD systems and is a key player in the EUROQCI project.
+An innovative start-up and spin-off from the University of Padova specializing in terrestrial and space quantum cryptography systems, including both QRNG and QKD technologies.

 Visit Website